 Action Step: Invest in a great video monitor.
 We love our Summer Infant InView 2.0 monitor!
 It’s worth it’s weight in gold and will prevent you from waking up your baby completely as she transitions in-between sleep cycles.
 When your baby starts to fidget and fuss, give her a few minutes before going in to soothe her.

-Baby Sleep Mistake #5: Letting Baby Sleep Too Long in Daytime
+Newborn Sleep Mistake #5: Letting Baby Sleep Too Long in Daytime

 In the daytime, though, you set the schedule for when your baby naps and eats.
 For newborns you’ll generally be on a three-hour schedule.
 I follow the EASY routine, and it works great!

 For my first baby, however, I was so desperate for rest that I let him sleep for four or five hours during the day once I finally rocked him to sleep.
 Of course this mixed up his days and nights and consistently led to night owl sessions with baby number one.

 Note: if my baby wakes up hungry before three hours, of course I feed her!
-The point goes back to mistake #1: fill up those bellies as much as you can in the daytime.
+This point goes back to mistake #1: fill up those bellies as much as you can in the daytime.

 Action Step: Create a predictable three-hour routine in the daytime.
 Eat, awake for no longer than 45 minutes- 1 hour, sleep for two hours.
 Rinse and repeat!

-Baby Sleep Mistake #6: Neglecting the Bedtime Routine from Day One
+Newborn Sleep Mistake #6: Neglecting the Bedtime Routine from Day One

 In those early weeks with my first baby, I felt like I was lucky to get a shower every day, let alone think about setting a routine for my baby.

 - I love using mild soap for my babies, not your typical “baby soap.”
 We’ve had great success with Kirk’s Castile Soap and Dr. Bronner’s Baby Mild Castile Soap.
-(These helped wonders with my son’s eczema as well!)
+(These helped wonders with my children’s eczema as well!)
 Then I give her a quick massage with coconut oil to lock in all that moisture and help her relax.